b1tt0/gemsheru/README.md

 2. Place it in your project folder
 3. If you wanna use any of it's features, add `require_relative "gemsheru/lib/gemsheru"` to any file.

+## Documentation
+You can find all Gemsheru documentation in [Wiki](https://github.com/b1tt0/gemsheru/wiki).

 ## Warning
 This project is **work in progress**, meaning some features are not yet implemented.